TheGreymanShow/vertical-pod-autoscaler-operator/README.md

 ### Inital Setup in your namespace

 #### Create a deployment

+##### Using kubectl
+1. Create a yaml file with the [exact yaml entries](https://github.com/TheGreymanShow/vertical-pod-autoscaler-operator/blob/main/install/rc-depl.yaml)
+2. [Optional] you can change the name of the deployment, containers and app.
+3. Execute the command `kubectl apply -f <deployment-yaml-file>`

+##### Using Web Console
 1. Go to "Workloads" in your namespace under "Administrator" tab in moc/smaug.
 2. Click on "Deployments" on the left side navigation bar.
 3. Click on "Create Deployments" button which will open the yaml file.